Mizuki Station

+Mizuki Station (水城駅, Mizuki-eki) is a passenger railway station located in the city of Ōnojō, Fukuoka Prefecture, Japan.
+It is operated by JR Kyushu.

 Lines

 The station is served by the Kagoshima Main Line and is located 88.8 km from the starting point of the line at Mojiko.

 Layout

-The station consists of two opposed side platforms serving two tracks at grade.
+The station consists of two opposed side platforms serving two tracks at grade, which are connected to the station building by a footbridge.
+The station is staffed.